d4rkc0d3r/LocalAI/README.md

 Switch 27B qwen to unsloth IQ4 version since I had a bit of extra VRAM and its bench numbers are better than the GianniDPC pure IQ4 version.
 I did have some trouble downloading it with the bench or server but ended up doing it with a `llama.cpp-test/llama-cli -hf unsloth/Qwen3.6-27B-MTP-GGUF:IQ4_XS -c 10000 -p hi` command.

+TODO: check out https://github.com/ggml-org/llama.cpp/pull/23869 for MTP benching

+Is there now a mmap for VRAM?
+I noticed that restarting the server doesn't need to load model from disk anymore if it was loaded before. (b9906)

 ### KV Cache Quant
 * https://www.reddit.com/r/LocalLLaMA/comments/1mhlj69/whats_the_verdict_on_using_quantized_kv_cache/n71q12e/